 We hope you've found this guide useful.
-To find out more about the technical details of our with-profits fund, please read our Principles and Practices of Financial Management (PPFM) booklet which covers all our with-profits plans including that covered by this guide.
+To find out more about the technical details of our with-profits business, please read our Principles and Practices of Financial Management (PPFM) booklet.

-On our website LV.com/investments you'll find the latest version of this guide, the more technical PPFM and annual reports on how we've managed the fund compared to our PPFM.
+On our website LV.com you'll find the latest version of this guide, the more technical PPFM and annual reports on how we've managed the fund compared to our PPFM.
 If you would like us to send you a copy of any of these documents please let us know.